eyalsk/FindAndReplaceRobot/docs/Language Specification.md

 "(class\s+)"@source > "$1"@target :: Regex(Foo > FooBar)
 ```

-### Pseudo Constructor

-A pseudo constructor is a construct that allows values to be passed to the FARR engine.

-* Can have zero or more arguments separated by `,`.

-* More details can be [found here](Language%20Specification.md#farr-engine-net-core-types).

 ### Built-in Types

-All of the built-in types can be inferred from the context so there is no need to specify the type explicitly;
+All of the built-in types can be inferred from the context unless noted otherwise so there is no need to specify the `Type` explicitly.
-however, sometimes we may want to pass valuable information to the FARR engine,
-in this case, we can be explicit and pass the information using the pseudo constructor of the type, e.g., `Regex(Foo > FooBar)`.

 * `Text`